How often have you had the experience of needing to make tough decisions that pull you in different directions?

-Poor decisions are made not because of incapability but because arriving at one or more choices takes its toll—to the extent that it severely weakens our mental energy.
+Poor decisions are made not because of incapability but because arriving at one or more choices takes its toll.
+It also happens to severely weaken our mental energy.

 Table of Contents